 Early Childhood Center

-The Merrill Palmer Skillman Institute Early Childhood Center has served thousands of children since it was established in 1922.
-The ECC is nationally known and respected for its research and work in the area of child development and serves as a demonstration, observation, and practicum site for university students in pediatrics, physical therapy, nutrition, as well as service learning students from the College of Education (COE).
+The Merrill Palmer Skillman Institute Early Childhood Center (MPSI ECC) has served thousands of children since it was established in 1922.
+The ECC is nationally known and respected for its research and work in the area of child development and serves as a demonstration, observation, and practicum site for university students in pediatrics, physical therapy, nutrition, as well as service learning students from the WSU, College of Education (COE).

 Staff - The Executive Director of the Early Childhood Centers at Wayne State has a Master's degree in Early Childhood Education and an Elementary Teaching Certificate with an Early Childhood Endorsement.
 The Director of Each Center has a Master's degree in Early Childhood Education or Educational Administration and an Elementary Teaching Certificate with an Early Childhood Endorsement.